Find Grad Schools

 36 Yearly Graduations

 The 5th most popular school in the country for compsci majors who are seeking their doctor's degree is Stony Brook University.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 36 doctor's degrees were handed out to compsci majors at SUNY Stony Brook.
-About 14% of this group were women, and 3% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 36 people received their doctor's degree in compsci from SUNY Stony Brook.
+About 35% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #5